-In this article, our Mental Health Lead, Jenny Welling-Palmer, looks at how innovation can support integration.
+In this article, our Mental Health Lead, Jenny Welling-Palmer, looks at how innovation can support integration in the NHS.

 Transformation, integration and change are three words synonymous with the NHS.
 The integration agenda has been a priority of healthcare leaders and politicians for a number of years now, evident through the recent evolution of vanguards and pioneers, to sustainability & transformation partnerships and most recently to integrated care systems (ICSs).